tubemogul/puppet-maxscale/README.markdown

  * [Puppetlabs stdlib](https://github.com/puppetlabs/puppetlabs-stdlib.git)
  * [Puppetlabs apt module](https://github.com/puppetlabs/puppetlabs-apt.git)

-###Beginning with maxscale
+###Beginning with Maxscale

-Before you start, make sure you read and completed the [Before you begin](#before-you-begin) section.
+Before you start, make sure you read and complete the [Before you begin](#before-you-begin) section.

-Once this is done, the module can be used out of the box directly, it just requires puppetlabs's apt module (if you want to install Maxscale APT repository) and stdlib to be in your modulepath.
+Once this is done, the module can be used out of the box directly, it just requires Puppetlabs's apt module (if you want to install Maxscale APT repository) and stdlib to be in your modulepath.

 To install (with all the dependencies - stdlib should come by default with your installation but make sure you run with the latest version to avoid issues):